cehteh/threadcell/README.md

 A cell whose value can only be accessed by a owning thread.
 Much like a Mutex but without blocking locks and guards.
+Access to ThreadCells is passed cooperatively between threads.

 # Semantics